-- Experts in their fields: professionals conducting primary research, authoritative figures, professors and scholars.
+- Experts in their fields: researchers conducting primary research, practitioners, professors and scholars.
 Credentials are either provided or easy to access.

-- Often an organization will publish the journal, i.e. the American Medical Association publishes JAMA, Archives of Internal Medicine, and Archives of Ophthalmology.
+- Often an organization will publish the journal (e.g., the American Medical Association publishes JAMA and the Archives of Internal Medicine.

-Note: Just because you restrict a database search to bring back only "peer-reviewed" article results, keep in mind that those results will still contain editorial and opinion pieces, book reviews, news blurbs, and other types of short, non-scholarly articles not acceptable for academic research but which appear in peer reviewed publications anyway.
+Note: When you restrict a SuperSearch search to bring back only peer-reviewed articles, those results will still contain editorial and opinion pieces, book reviews, news blurbs, and other types of short, non-scholarly articles.
+These types of articles appear in peer-reviewed publications but are not acceptable for academic research.
+Yikes!
+Always evaluate your sources before including them in your research.

 Trade journals focus on providing relevant, up-to-date information to members of certain professions.
 Business, education, health, and industry magazines often fit into the category of trade journals.
-Trade journals can be quite useful for research but should be carefully evaluated for authority and accuracy.
-Some instructors will not allow the use of trade journals for academic research—check ahead of time.
+Trade journals can be quite useful for research but article contents should be carefully evaluated for authority and accuracy.
+Before writing a paper, check with your instructor if you are allowed to use trade journals in academic research.

 Characteristics of a Trade Journal

-- Colorful, glossy covers featuring an "industrial" or trade-specific setting.
+- Colorful, glossy covers often featuring an "industrial" or trade-specific setting.

-- Varied article length (i.e. short news blurbs to longer "feature" articles).
+- Varied article length (e.g., short news blurbs, longer "feature" articles).